Intel

 Clara’s Pros & Cons

-- +Low power draw, easy to install
+- +Low power draw, easy to power

-- −Not suitable for 4K gaming
+- −Not ideal for 4K gaming

-- −Driver support still improving
+- −Arc driver support still maturing

 Ethan’s Pros & Cons